DanielsData91/Instacart-Basket-Analysis/README.md

 The data can be accessed on Kaggle here [here](https://www.kaggle.com/c/instacart-market-basket-analysis/data)

+Customer Data Set: This data set was randomly generated for this project only

+The data can be accessed on Google Drive here [here]([https://drive.google.com/file/d/1KWzeRZpSCiKadteSEs91NYaOG_onL8YA/view?usp=drive_link]

 ## 4. Processing, analyzing, and modeling the data

 Please refer to the script section for more details